Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Badgers covered the spread in their only game when favored by 14 points or more.

-- Wisconsin's games this year have gone over the total in two out of five opportunities (40%).
+- Wisconsin's games this year have gone over the point total two times in five opportunities (40%).

-- The Badgers score 19.6 points per game, comparable to the 20.8 per matchup the Black Knights surrender.

-- Wisconsin is 2-0 against the spread and 2-0 overall in games when it puts up more than 20.8 points.
+- Wisconsin is 2-0 against the spread and 2-0 overall this season when the team notches more than 20.8 points.

-- When Wisconsin totals over 276 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Wisconsin amasses over 276 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Badgers have turned the ball over nine more times (14 total) than the Black Knights have forced a turnover (5) this season.